 Lost In Space was originally a classic series, one of several created by Irwin Allen, that reflected the style and mod camp approach of the era that gave it birth.
 This time around its more like a Hallmark Family Spacial or maybe one of those After School Specials that used to air for kids that took special care to not include anything that might have any questionable influence on the young minds they were made to entertain while guiding their thoughts along socially acceptable lines.
 If you are looking for grim and gritty you won’t find it here, this is entirely pasteurized stuff and meant to be wholesome family entertainment.

 The journey of the Robinsons this time around might have been titled The Perilous Picnic on Planet Murphy (for Murphy’s Law).
-I say this because for most of this production’s effort it never felt like they were on an alien world even while they were experiencing the nearly non-stop otherworldly perils contrived to entertain during its duration.
+I say this because for most of this production’s effort it never felt like they were on an alien world even while they were experiencing the nearly non-stop otherworldly perils that felt contrived to entertain during its duration.
 The settings just seemed too earth-like throughout the entire series.
 It was like they were on the worst camping trip ever right here on good old earth.
 There were brief periods of excellent outer space CGI footage, but once they landed no sense of an alien world was forthcoming despite the attempts to make it seem otherwise.

 As for the perils they face they are nearly endless and all lined up as if awaiting the arrival of the explorers unfortunate enough to crash land on Planet Murphy, each becoming a little more contrived than the one that preceded it.
 There is one thing I did like about this series, and that was the role science played in figuring things out and solving problems.
 With more focus on this aspect of the show, it might have improved.